saverio-sevilla/mini-regex/README.md

 # Regex engine

-A small regex engine written in Python to get familiar with NFA, the grammar rules mostly follow the Python regular expression library, with some exceptions.
+A small regex engine written in Python, follow standard regex syntax.
 The engine can be used to match a regex pattern to the beginning or end of a string or anywhere inside a given string.

 The basic regex match function is: